-Outbreaks amongst staff have been associated with a lack of physical distancing in changing areas and recreational areas during staff breaks and it is particularly important to utilise all available rooms and spaces to allow staff to change and have rest breaks without breaching maximum occupancy in any single area.
-Staff must ensure they are wearing face masks/coverings in line with the extended use of facemasks section 7.5.1 outside of all clinical care unless exempt or eating/drinking.
+Outbreaks amongst staff have been associated with a lack of physical distancing in changing areas and recreational/rest areas during staff breaks as well as car-sharing and it is particularly important to utilise all available rooms and spaces to allow staff to change and have rest breaks without breaching 2 metre physical distancing (recognising that staff will not be wearing FRSM in these areas).
+Car-sharing should still be avoided whenever practical and mitigations should remain in place.